 and as a leading tourism destination, is reliant on a rigorous and

 effective biosecurity system.

-The formation of Tasmania’s first Biosecurity Advisory Committee has been one of the key initial tasks required for the effective implementation of Tasmania’s new Biosecurity Act 2019.
+The formation of Tasmania’s Biosecurity Advisory Committee is one of the key tasks required for the effective implementation of Tasmania’s Biosecurity Act 2019.

-The selection of the Committee followed a public ‘expression of interest’ process and has been formed as an independent advisory body.
+Appointments to the Committee are for a maximum period of three years, at which point subsequent selection of the Committee follows a public ‘expression of interest’ process.
+Once formed the Committee act as an independent advisory body.

-The Committee will provide advice to the Tasmanian Government and Minister for Primary Industries and Water on biosecurity in Tasmania and will help guide Government strategies and policy for biosecurity matters.
+The Committee provide advice to the Tasmanian Government and Minister for Primary Industries and Water on biosecurity in Tasmania and help guide Government strategies and policy for biosecurity matters.

 Good biosecurity relies on the community, industry and government working together.
 The Biosecurity Advisory Committee will help facilitate these partnerships.

 The committee includes a mix of skills and representatives from a range of industry sectors across the State, including wild fisheries and aquaculture sectors, animal and plant-based agricultural industries, tourism industries, environmental organisations, the science, industry and community liaison, and education sectors, accounting, economic or strategic planning expertise, public administration expertise at both the State and local government level, a community member and a State Service employee.

 Download a copy of the Conflict of Interest Disclosure Form - Boards and Committees: